canada-ca/design-system/style-guide/index.md

     </ol>
     <section id="wp2-1-1">
       <h4>Get to the point</h4>
       <p>Write direct statements that relate to completing a task.
-Omit background information and welcome messages.
-Content peripheral to the task just gets in the way.</p>
+Don’t distract people with superfluous content, such as background information or welcome messages.</p>
       <h5>Example of direct statements</h5>
       <p><strong>Write</strong>: Present your passport to the border officer.<br>
         <strong>Instead of</strong>: According to Canadian legislation, you're required to present your passport to the agent who will welcome you into the country.</p>